Lafie-rage/Objet_Connecte_LA1_2020/README.md

 ## Documentation

 Here is the link to our [GoogleDrive](https://drive.google.com/drive/folders/127MHUrIa0J0QKbBZoWo-sTtqX0VhHE3U?usp=sharing) repository where we upload all of the documentation and some useful informations about the conception of this project and the material we used.

+### Important : The whole documentation is currently written in French because we're all french-native.